Kihumba/private-/D2/D2 Ruby/Curriculum/01. Idiomatic Ruby & Refactorings/README.md

 ## Skill Description

-A fellow is able to write ‘beautiful code’ and/or refactor models using different design patterns including Monads
+A developer is able to write highly expressive Ruby that conforms to a community-driven style guide.
+A developer is also able to identify pieces of code that can be refactored to achieve a certain goal(s), like optmizing for speed, or making code more readable.

 ## Output